Acumatica/Acumatica-Surveys/README.md

 A published survey that a user has responded to cannot be deleted.

-Please note that there is an issue with iOS devices with respect to attributes.
-We are working on resolving the problem and will updating our notes to reflect this in the next several days.
-For now, iOS users can use the web to participate in any survey they are selected as recipients.
+Please note that there are issues with iOS devices with respect to attributes and notifications.
+We are working on resolving these and will be updating our notes to reflect this in the next several days.
+For now, iOS users can use their web browser to view & respond to thier surveys, where they are selected as recipients.

 ## More Information
 To see a demonstration of *Acumatica Surveys*, click on the following link: https://youtu.be/RV7jsTgsVNE.